1951 Artisan Raving Beauty doll, 20" tall, unmarked

 walker body, wigged (usually in braids), sleep eyes, closed

-mouth, grill with a crier in tummy, marked on neck: symbol of a
+or open mouth, grill with a crier in tummy, doll marked a

 1950s IMPCO Tina Toddler doll, 20" tall, (probably other sizes too),